-Copying of code from student to student or from the Internet is a serious infraction; it typically results in automatic awarding of zero marks to all students involved, and is viewed by the UCL administration as cheating under the regulations concerning Examination Irregularities.
-Penalties imposed can extend all the way to exclusion from all further examinations at UCL.
-The course staff use extremely accurate plagiarism detection software to compare code submitted by all students this year and in prior years (as well as code found on the Internet) and identify instances of copying of code.
-This software sees through attempted obfuscations such as renaming of variables and reformatting, and compares the actual parse trees of the code.
+Copying of code from student to student (or by a student from the Internet or elsewhere) is a serious infraction; it typically results in awarding of zero marks to all students involved, and is viewed by the UCL administration as cheating under the regulations concerning Plagiarism, Collusion, and/or Falsification.
+Penalties imposed can include exclusion from all further examinations at UCL.
+The course staff use extremely accurate plagiarism detection software to compare code submitted by all students (as well as code found on the Internet) and identify instances of copying of code; this software sees through attempted obfuscations such as renaming of variables and reformatting, and compares the actual parse trees of the code.
 Rest assured that it is far more work to modify someone else's code to evade the plagiarism detector than to write code for the assignment yourself!

-Read the Piazza Web Site
+Read the Ed Web Site

-You will find it useful to monitor the 0019 Piazza web site during the period between now and the due date for the coursework.
+You will find it useful to monitor the 0019 Ed web site during the period between now and the due date for the coursework.
 Any announcements (e.g., helpful tips on how to work around unexpected problems encountered by others) will be posted there.
 And you may ask questions there.
-Please remember that if you wish to ask a question that reveals the design of your solution, you must mark your post on Piazza as private, so that only the instructors may see it.
+Please remember that if you wish to ask a question that reveals the design of your solution, you must mark your post on Ed as private, so that only the instructors may see it.
 Questions about the interpretation of the coursework text, or general questions about C that do not relate to your solution, however, may be asked publicly-and we encourage you to do so, so that the whole class benefits from the discussion.